crytic/building-secure-contracts/program-analysis/echidna/Exercise-6.md

 ## Context

-The challenge is described here: https://www.damnvulnerabledefi.xyz/challenges/1.html.
-For the following, we assume that the reader is familiar with the challenge.
+The challenge is described here: https://www.damnvulnerabledefi.xyz/challenges/1.html, we assume that the reader is familiar with it.

 ## Goals